TykTechnologies/tyk-operator/docs/getting-started.md

 redis                   ClusterIP   10.96.66.91     <none>        6379/TCP         2d17h
 ```

-In order to access the Dashboard, you can use the following port-forwarding command:
+To access the Dashboard, you can use the following port-forwarding command:
 ```bash
 kubectl port-forward service/dashboard-svc-tyk-pro 3000:3000 -n TYK_PRO_NAMESPACE
 ```